Acute Care Nurse Job Duties, Tasks, Role, Skills, Career

 Nurse

-Acute care nurses are healthcare professionals who provide care for patients with acute or short-term illnesses or injuries.
-Acute care nurses work in hospital settings, such as intensive care units (ICUs) and emergency departments, and may also work in outpatient clinics or other healthcare facilities.
+Acute care nurses are healthcare professionals who care for patients with acute or short-term illnesses or injuries.
+They work in hospital settings, such as intensive care units (ICUs) and emergency departments, and may also work in outpatient clinics or other healthcare facilities.

-The specific duties of an acute care nurse may vary depending on the specific job and the setting in which they work.
+The specific duties of an acute care nurse may vary depending on the particular job and the setting in which they work.
 Some common duties of an acute care nurse may include:

-• Providing direct patient care, including administering medications, monitoring vital signs, and providing support for patients with acute illnesses or injuries.
+• Providing direct patient care, including administering medications, monitoring vital signs, and supporting patients with acute illnesses or injuries.

 • Collaborating with other healthcare professionals, such as doctors and therapists, to develop and implement patient care plans.